1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Sessile Serrated Lesions in Houston

-• Follow-up colonoscopy: Generally recommended every 3-5 years to check for new or residual serrated lesions and ensure early detection.
+• Follow-up colonoscopy: It is normally recommended after every 3-5 years in order to evaluate any new or remaining serrated lesions and/or to offer early diagnosis.

 Ready to Protect Your Health?